altruios/namshubettulpa/public/namshubettuple/confrontation.md

 mn:J
 "J::We would be together too..."
-~Jochek and Lenny had just arrived at the airport~ "L::No link, means no link, besides - we can't get it back through the link."
+~Jochek and Lenny had just arrived at the airport~ ~She was in the passenger seat~
+~They had no luggage~
+"L::Flanagan said no link: means no link.
+Besides, we can't move it through the link."
+*Jochek made a cutting motion with her hands*
-"J::Half the time, and we would be together now."
+"J::Half the time, and the three of us would be together now.
+Do you know how long a plane trip between here and Romania is."
 *Lenny gripped the wheel tighter*
 "J::I got you."
 *Jochek grabbed his shoulder*